jeffreytse/jekyll-theme-yat/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jeffreytse/jekyll-theme-yat.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.